Best VPNs for Amazon Prime Video

 How do I bypass regional restrictions on Amazon Prime Video?

-To bypass regional restrictions on Amazon Prime Video, sign up for a VPN service, one that is known to work with Amazon Prime Video.
-Log into the VPN and choose a server in the U.S. Then sign in to your Amazon Prime Video account.
+To bypass regional restrictions on Amazon Prime Video, sign up for a VPN that is known to work with Amazon Prime Video.
+Log in to the VPN and choose a server in the U.S., and then sign in to your Amazon Prime Video account.

 -